Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 #### A.2.2 Truth vs. Certification (BHK clarification and IP boundary)

-Under the Brouwer–Heyting–Kolmogorov (BHK) interpretation adopted here, truth and certification are distinct by construction.
+Under the propositions-as-types (Curry–Howard) reading used by Lean, truth-in-Lean and public certification are distinct by construction.
 Truth concerns the existence of a constructive proof object accepted by the kernel; certification concerns the controlled exposure of admissible consequences of that construction.

 This separation is implemented for a concrete engineering reason: **to protect the intellectual property (IP) of the internal proof route and successor-based grounding engine**, while still allowing independent third parties to verify the exported logical surface.

 **Truth-in-Lean (kernel level).**
-In this work, “$φ$ is true” means: $φ$ is a theorem of the Lean development, i.e. there exists a term `t : φ` accepted by the Lean kernel under the declared axioms and definitions.
+In this work, “$φ$ is true” means: $φ$ is a theorem of the Lean development, i.e. there exists a term `t : φ` accepted by the Lean kernel under the declared axioms and definitions (i.e. φ is a theorem of the development relative to its axiom set).
 This is the standard propositions-as-types criterion.

 **Certification (public level).**
 The public repository does not aim to expose `t` for the private theorem.
 Instead it exports a deliberately weaker, scope-conformant interface ($□◇$-layer) together with axiom-footprint inspection and negative guards to prevent leakage of stronger statements.
 Public certification is therefore a statement about *auditable exposure*, not about the internal theorem’s logical status.